 How to wash a feather doona

 Washing a feather doona requires some care to ensure it remains clean and fluffy.
-But the good news is, in most cases, your feather doona can be washed the same way as another other machine-washable doona.
+But the good news is, in most cases, your feather doona can be washed the same way as any other machine-washable doona.
 Just make sure you check the care label and washing instructions.
-Follow the instructions for washing a doona in the washing machine and strip soaking a doona by hand above.
+Follow the instructions above for washing a doona in the washing machine and for strip soaking a doona by hand.

 How often should you wash your doona?